 Build a foundation in both information technology and business while developing essential technical skills with our BS in Information Technology program.

 Our online bachelor’s in information technology program integrates expertise in the information technology and business fields.
 It is designed to help you form a solid foundation for long-term career growth and success in today’s global, IT-driven environment.

 This online degree program will help equip you with the technical skills you need to succeed in the field, while providing a strong understanding of key managerial and organizational concepts.

 Through hands-on lab activities, you will have the opportunity to collaborate with cross-functional teams and problem-solve real-world challenges.
 You will also gain the added advantage of joining Walden’s diverse learning community—an experience that helps uniquely position you to work in the multicultural, interdisciplinary teams typical of today’s global, IT-driven economy.

 The BS in Information Technology program is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
 Key benefits of ABET accreditation are:

-As a further mark of quality, Walden University has been designated by the National Security Agency (NSA) and the Department of Homeland Security (DHS) as a National Center of Academic Excellence in Cyber Defense Education through the year 2019.
+As a further mark of quality, Walden University has been designated by the National Security Agency (NSA) and the Department of Homeland Security (DHS) as a National Center of Academic Excellence in Cyber Defense Education.
 This designation means that you can:

 Graduates of Walden’s BS in Information Technology program will be prepared to: